mwmckenzie/MarkovChainSim/README.md

 # MarkovChainSim

+## Installation

+ - Create New Empty Unity Project (Any Template, Recommended Version 2021.X LTS)
+ - Delete Any Contents in Assets Folder
+ - Download and Unzip MarkovChainSim Repo within Empty Asset Folder
+ - Install Unity Mathematics Plugin

+## Dependencies

+### Without Any Additional Asset Installations

+ - The Simulation Will Run
+ - All Parameters Are Editable
+ - Parameters and Simulation Results Are Fully Exportable From the Editor UI
+ - New Models Can be Generated at Runtime via APIs

+### Additional Assets Required for Building and Modifying Models in the Editor

+ - Two Common Unity Assets are Required for Full Editor Functionality
+ - Asset: Odin Serializer
+ - Asset: Odin Validator

+## Additional Information

 Copyright (C) 2022 Matthew W. McKenzie and Kenz LLC

 This program is free software: you can redistribute it and/or modify